armkeh/principles-of-programming-languages/README.md

 ## December

+  - December 4th

+      - Homework 10 is now posted, focussed on concurrency.
+To account for the shorter time before the deadline, the majority of the solution is provided; you must only adjust the code to take advantage of concurrency.

   - December 2nd
     Assignment 3 is now posted.
 There should not be major changes to it, but the testing is not posted yet.